 Working out your taxable profit

 Your profit on furnished holiday lettings is worked out in the same way as for other rental income.
-The only difference is you can claim ‘capital allowances’ rather than the ‘wear and tear’ allowance that other rental businesses receive.
+The only difference is you can claim ‘capital allowances’ rather than domestic item replacement relief.
 Examples of expenses that qualify for capital allowances include the cost of furnishings and furniture, and equipment such as refrigerators and washing machines.